RobRendell/gTove/README.md

 * Detect failing p2p connections and send messages manually via httprelay.io (psuedo-TURN)
 * Show explicit "back" navigation icon in file browser when in sub-directories (navigating using the breadcrumbs is awkward on touchscreens).
+* Make "Refresh" button in file browser remove files/folders that are no longer present.

 ## Plans/TODO